 - Explain the final negotiating factors that may benefit you in the purchase of the home.

-- Use the inspection report to re-negotiate, if necessary
+- Use the inspection report to renegotiate, if necessary

 - Schedule a walk-through of the property before the actual closing (usually an hour or two before).
-Together, you will re-examine the home to (1) see that requested repairs have been made, (2) to determine if there are any changes or new damage since the home inspection, and (3) see that all of the sellers belongings have been removed from the premises as agreed.
-Once your walk-through has been completed, you can sit at the closing table with less worry knowing that your home is ready and waiting for you.
+Together, you will re-examine the home to (1) see that requested repairs have been made, (2) to determine if there are any changes or new damage since the home inspection, and (3) see that all of the sellers, belongings have been removed from the premises as agreed.
+Once your walk-through has been completed, you can sit at the closing table with less worry, knowing your home is ready and waiting for you.

 You many find that you need to add some steps, based on your special situation, to create a customized home buying checklist for yourself.
 However, this should serve as a helpful guide as you start on the road to purchasing your dream home.